Day Trips to Bruges and Ghent from Brussels

 The short distance between the two cities means that many of the excursions to Bruges from Brussels also include in their itinerary a visit to the neighboring city of Ghent.

-This is undoubtedly the most convenient way to visit both cities in one day and you won't have to pay extra.
+This is undoubtedly the most convenient way to visit both cities in one day and you will not have to pay extra.
 On Hellotickets, for example, a day trip to Bruges and Ghent costs 45€ per person.

 If you prefer to do the visit on your own, the budget you will need will be a little higher.
 In that case, it is best to take the train, as it will allow you to make all the trips in the shortest time, although you will have to take into account the waiting times at the stations.